Updated for the 2017 Holiday Season

 2. Festival of the SEAson at Georgia Aquarium

 The Georgia Aquarium offers a number of holiday entertainment options for families.
+Begin with the Wake Up Santa event, where you can help wake him from a summer slumber to kick-start Christmas at the Aquarium.
 Enjoy the dancing light show every hour in the atrium.
-Also in the atrium, Santa is available during weekends to hear your little one’s wish list.
-Don’t miss interacting with SCUBA Claus who dives in at Ocean Voyager to answer questions about the animals in this habitat.
-Finally, the Weeki Wachee Mermaids are back!
-See these amazing mermaids perform prior to select Dolphin Tales shows and get your photo taken with these underwater wonders.
+Also in the atrium, Santa is available during weekends to hear your little one’s wish list and snap a photo.
+Finally, don’t miss interacting with SCUBA Claus who dives in at Ocean Voyager to answer questions about the animals in this habitat.

 3. Enchanted Garden of Lights at Rock City